synctera/client-libraries-go/synctera/docs/CustomerVerificationResult.md

 SetResult sets Result field to given value.

+### GetVerificationTime

+`func (o *CustomerVerificationResult) GetVerificationTime() time.Time`

+GetVerificationTime returns the VerificationTime field if non-nil, zero value otherwise.

+### GetVerificationTimeOk

+`func (o *CustomerVerificationResult) GetVerificationTimeOk() (*time.Time, bool)`

+GetVerificationTimeOk returns a tuple with the VerificationTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVerificationTime

+`func (o *CustomerVerificationResult) SetVerificationTime(v time.Time)`

+SetVerificationTime sets VerificationTime field to given value.

-### GetVerificationDate
+### GetVerificationType

-`func (o *CustomerVerificationResult) GetVerificationDate() string`
+`func (o *CustomerVerificationResult) GetVerificationType() VerificationType`

-GetVerificationDate returns the VerificationDate field if non-nil, zero value otherwise.
+GetVerificationType returns the VerificationType field if non-nil, zero value otherwise.

-### GetVerificationDateOk
+### GetVerificationTypeOk

-`func (o *CustomerVerificationResult) GetVerificationDateOk() (*string, bool)`
+`func (o *CustomerVerificationResult) GetVerificationTypeOk() (*VerificationType, bool)`

-GetVerificationDateOk returns a tuple with the VerificationDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVerificationTypeOk returns a tuple with the VerificationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVerificationDate
+### SetVerificationType

-`func (o *CustomerVerificationResult) SetVerificationDate(v string)`
+`func (o *CustomerVerificationResult) SetVerificationType(v VerificationType)`

-SetVerificationDate sets VerificationDate field to given value.
+SetVerificationType sets VerificationType field to given value.